yihong1120/Iris-Classification-API/README.md

 ## Running the application

+Open another terminal, navigate to the root of the project and run the following command:

+    python3 computation.py

 To run the application, navigate to the root of the project and run the following command:

     python app.py